google/go-flow-levee/guides/quickstart.md

 In the current example, a Source is a value that contains sensitive data, e.g. a password.

 There are 2 ways to define a Source type:
-1. Define a field tag and apply it to sensitive fields
+1. Define a field tag and apply it to each sensitive field
-1. Describe a type using its name, the name of its package, and the relevant field(s)
+1. Describe a type using its name, the full path of its package, and the name of the sensitive field

 #### Using field tags